The History of Hemp From Ancient Times to the Present

 Medicinal and Spiritual Purposes:

 Hemp was widely utilized for both medical and spiritual purposes in ancient India.
-The plant is mentioned as a source of healing and a treatment for different illnesses in the Atharva Veda, a holy book in Hinduism.
+The plant is mentioned as a source of healing and treatment for different illnesses in the Atharva Veda, a holy book in Hinduism.
 It was thought to have properties that might ease pain, lower inflammation, and promote relaxation.
 In addition, hemp was a component of Ayurvedic medicine formulas for the treatment of epilepsy, gastrointestinal problems, and sleeplessness.

 Religious and Ritualistic Use: